Serban681/barber-site/README.md

 # Barber Shop Website
-This is a brochure website which presents to the users typical stuff like services, pricing, or the staff.
+This is a brochure website which presents users typical stuff like services, pricing, or the staff.

 ## Live Demo
 ----